chrislit/abydos/CODING_STANDARDS.rst

 - Pydocstyle will be used to ensure documentation style conformance to PEP257 (for the most part) and NumPy documentation style.
 - Black will be used to keep code style consistent.
+- 3rd party packages may be used, but must be present in both PyPI and conda or conda-forge.
+They must also support all supported Python versions.

 ----